DebianDog/build-trixie/README.md

 ## build-trixie
 ### Create a Debian trixie minimal live system similar to 'DebianDog'

+See more info about usage and changes/fixes at https://forum.puppylinux.com/viewtopic.php?p=159033#p159033

 #### Update 2025-11-29:
 Added "extra-commands" script, will run inside chroot, based on the idea of @IdfbAn